Ion-The-Prize/PHYS-12-Website/content/maker-portfolio/Axial Flux Motor/content.md

 Knowing what I now know about CAD, I’d like to make both the coils and their acceptor locations in the stator adaptive and based on common sketches.

-The coils should also be an assembly full of adaptive parts (core, spool, wire, spool’s " lid" ) instead of a part with multiple components (because components are a surprisingly limiting feature and I don’t quite understand them).
+The coils should also be an assembly full of adaptive parts (core, spool, wire, spool’s "lid" ) instead of a part with multiple components (because components are a surprisingly limiting feature and I don’t quite understand them).

 I tried to do both of these things when designing them initially, but didn’t know how and gave up pretty quickly.
 Redesigning/refactoring this does sound fun, which is a surprise to me given how much I normally dislike it.
 Maybe I just like standardization more than I dislike doing the same thing twice.